akkysoni/webpage_chat/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

-- Thanks to [makeareadme.com](https://www.makeareadme.com/) for the README template.
 - Special thanks to the Llama3 and RAG teams for their amazing work on these technologies.

----

-Let me know if you need any further changes!